 I had chills all over my body, and I knew that I would need a Unisom to sleep that night.
 I didn’t want to hear another word, but I asked, “Did you just run out of there screaming?”

 “No, it sort of made me feel better.
 I felt like I wasn’t so alone.
 I thought it was my Nan and I said, ‘Thank you, I’m so glad you’re here with me.”

 “You mean, you -”

-She cuts me off, “Yeah, I gave it permission to be there – ”
+She cut me off, “Yeah, I gave it permission to be there.”

-“No, it definitely wasn’t Nan,” she snorts.
+“No, it definitely wasn’t Nan,” she said with a snort.
 “I didn’t tell my husband about that.
-I knew he wouldn’t believe me, and at the time, I felt like it was a little message just for me.”
+I knew he wouldn’t believe me, and at the time, it felt like a little message just for me.”

 “The scratching became intolerable.
 I had the pest company back out to the house and they insisted that we didn’t have a rat or mouse problem.
 The guy even said that with a house as old as ours we should have some sort of a bug or spider factor, but he didn’t even find that.’You’re lucky,’ he told me, ‘The critters don’t like your house.’

 “There I was, chasing this noise all over the house every night, while Jake slept like a baby,” Becca shivered then said, “Then I saw a shadow on the stairs one night while I was trying to solve the whole scratching thing.
 I reasoned it away, but I didn’t follow the noise around after that.
 I stayed in bed.

 “Then there was this time, when I was cleaning up Skylar’s toys.
 She was napping in her little cradle in the living room and I was picking up her play mat.
 She’d just finished tummy time and she had this little mirror that stood up so she could look at herself.”

 “Did it have leaves on it?”
 I interrupted.